ORNL/AdditiveFOAM/tutorials/nLightAFX/README.md

 source size, and `k` is the exponent in the axial decay.
 This is the same notation and closure used by the `projectedGaussian` model.

+`transient`

+Enables heat-source depth adjustment using the depth of the selected temperature isotherm.
+The solver reports this calculated value as `isoDepth`.

+`isoValue`

+Optional temperature isovalue used to calculate `isoDepth`.
+If omitted, the material liquidus from `constant/transportProperties` is used.

 ## Example mode

 A typical mode block from `nLightAFX-1000.cfg` looks like: